Name: Ree of Vuena

 Akot explains the circumstances leading to the attack: a sacrifice upon the altar of their god: the death serpent that holds the boundary over life and death.
 Understandably, Akot is not sympathetic to them, marking them as crazed murderers who create the problems of the world to solve an unclear problem – Death is not honor, why should one pursue something, be it for themselves or for others, that is a natural part of life?

-He feels just as one swallows naturally by chewing their food, so too must they leave their way of “gaming” fate be left behind.
+He feels that, just as one swallows naturally by chewing their food, so too must they leave their way of “chewing” fate in the form of these sacrifices.
 If only someone could kill the death serpent, then they would have no other reason to fight.

 His words weigh heavily on Ree, and the hole left in her by the absence of regular childhood is replaced with thoughts, not of revenge, but of healing the world through slaying their concepts of sacrifice and death.
 “It is a link that must be destroyed,” she would think to herself.
 First thing’s first: her mother.